From Burnout to Brilliance: A 5-Step Recovery Plan

 You've hit a wall.
 Your chest feels tight.
 Your shoulders ache.
 The thought of another day, another expectation, makes your gut clench.
 This isn't just fatigue; this is burnout, and it's a full-body alarm bell ringing for your attention.

 I know that feeling.
 I’ve lived it.
 As a psychotherapist, I was supposed to have it all together, guiding others while my own light was flickering out.
-I was 48, my kids nearly grown, and I was running on fumes.
+I was 48, my obligations piling up, and I was running on fumes.
 My career, my marriage, my body — everything felt depleted.
 That burnout was a brutal teacher, but it forced me to ask the question that changed everything: Is this all there is?

 If you’re reading this, you’ve likely asked yourself something similar.
 You’re over 45, maybe your nest is emptying, or you’re still juggling a thousand things.
 You feel unseen, unheard, and utterly exhausted.
 Your brilliance is there, I know it is, but it's buried under layers of obligation and expectation.
 This isn't about "self-care" as a treat; it's about reclaiming your sovereign self.
 It's about moving from burnout to brilliance.